bahadley/learning-akka/ch2/akkademydb-messages/README.md

-Implements the messages required for the akkademy service in chapter 2.
+Implements the messages required for the AkkademyDB app in chapter 2.

 ***